frvillegas/frvillegas.github.io/content/cooking/mushrooms-blue-cheese.md

 I am not sure where I got this from.
 I do remember my aunt, the writer Alicia Plante, back in Buenos Aires, mentioning a recipe of baked fish with blue cheese that I prepared a few times.
 In the US I adapted it using big mushrooms instead of fish.
-But maybe I got the idea somewhere.
+But maybe I got the idea somewhere else.

 # 1